kirbydesign/designsystem/.github/CONTRIBUTING.md

 Should be part of the branch name, such that others know which issue the changes on the branch is related to.

-If this was not included and a branch is created for which a pull-request is never submitted - questions can arise, such as: _is it safe to delete the branch?
+If this was not included and a branch is created for which a pull request is never submitted - questions can arise, such as: _is it safe to delete the branch?
 Is the issue for this branch closed?
 Is this branch even related to an issue?_

 It also functions as a reminder for contributors to only work on one issue per branch.